- Date and Time

 Dr Nicola Paine: Should I be stressed about my health?
 The link between psychological stress and physical health

 Episodes of acute psychological stress are a risk factor for cardiovascular disease development and have also been reported as a trigger for acute cardiovascular events.
 The magnitude of the cardiovascular responses to acute psychological stress can be predictive of the risk of future cardiovascular disease development and outcomes.
-This talk will consist of a brief overview of research relating to this, including mechanisms that might underpin this.
+This talk provided a brief overview of research relating to this, including mechanisms that might underpin this.

 |Dr Nicola Paine is a researcher in the field of behavioural medicine, with interests in how short-term periods of stress affect our physiological functioning and overall health and wellbeing.
 In her research she investigates how our health behaviours – such as the time we spend active, how much time we spend sitting – can help or hinder the body’s physical response to stress.|